continuitydrift/eth-denver-2022/chapter-11.md

 "Well, there's Chase.
 He talks like he knows about things, but I don't think he actually codes."

 The lake was beautiful.
-There was a family nearby, a little girl skipping stones, but they soon wandered off.
+There was a family nearby, a little girl skipping stones, but they wandered off.
 A beaver slapped its tail against the water, then ducked under spreading circles.

 "Look," Marcus said.
 "I hope it doesn't bother you when we drink around you.
 I know Chase and I got a little crazy last night."